 My dear disciples and all yoga practitioners,

 So what have we brought back from Himalayas?
 I think, we all have been convinced that changing others is useless work.
 It is only possible to change ourselves, our own minds and reactions.
 By observing and changing ourselves, we develop the right understanding towards others.
-Finally, we establish a realization that only the interpretations of our own mind make us suffer or be excessively or forcefully joyful.
-By working on our mind, controlling it, we get an insight of how everything is connected.
+Finally, we establish realization that only the interpretations of our own mind forces us to suffer or be excessively or forcefully joyful.
+By working on our mind, controlling it, we get an insight that everything is connected.
 In fact, we begin to understand that trees, people, mountains, sky and everything that we see is Prana, which constantly moves and changes.
 Therefore, many events occur in life, but only our state of mind and awareness determine how they affect us.